 In a small bowl, mix one tablespoon mask to two tablespoons warm water.
 Let stand in the bowl for two minutes to allow the ingredients to hydrate.

 Apply to face and neck using circular motions.
-Leave on 10-15 minutes.
+Leave on 5 to 10 minutes.
 Work off with a damp washcloth and rinse well.